top of page

 To understand the narcissistic abuse cycle one must explore the definition of narcissism.
 We often hear the term or variations used to describe a person who is self absorbed.
 Though that might be true a it's a little deeper than that.
 Narcissism refers to a personality trait characterized by a grandiose sense of self-importance, a constant need for admiration and validation, and a lack of empathy for others.
 It is named after the mythological figure Narcissus, who fell in love with his own reflection.
 Individuals with narcissistic traits typically have an inflated self-image

 and believe they are superior to others.
 They often have an excessive sense of entitlement and expect special treatment and attention.
 They seek constant admiration and validation from others and may engage in attention-seeking behaviors to fulfill their needs.
 They often have a deep need for control and may manipulate others to maintain their sense of power.
+According to the Cleveland Clinic, "between .5 and 5% of Americans have this disorder.

 Take your dating journey to the next level by catching the conversation live and in progress every Monday at 7 PM Central Time.
 This unique opportunity allows you to connect with like-minded individuals, share insights, and discuss various topics related to dating, relationships, and personal growth.
 Join our vibrant community, participate in lively discussions, and gain valuable perspectives from fellow members who understand the nuances and experiences of dating while black.
 Expand your network, learn from others, and embrace the power of connection on your quest for love.
 Don't miss out on this exciting opportunity to engage with others who share your experiences and aspirations.